swapnilmj/awesome-personal-finance/README.md

 - [Tiller Money](https://www.tillerhq.com/) - A service that imports financial transactions into Google Sheets.
 - [Tricount](https://www.tricount.com/) - A mobile app that helps group of people share expenses.
 - [YNAB](https://www.youneedabudget.com/) - A multi-platform personal budgeting program based on the envelope method.
+- [Ledger-cli](https://www.ledger-cli.org/) -  A powerful double-entry accounting system that is accessed from the command-line.

 ## License